billymcconvell/billymcconvell.github.io/README.md

 ### [Obligatory possession of geographical terms - Sulawesi and Maluku](https://billymcconvell.github.io/geoposs/): an interactive map figure to accompany a workshop presentation and later publication

-### Incomplete and/or more experimental projects - do not cite without permission
+### Incomplete and/or more experimental projects - do not cite without permission:

 ### [Obligatory possession of kin terms](https://billymcconvell.github.io/kintermposs/)